Wildlander-mod/wildlander-mod.github.io/3-YourFirstCharacter/Needs.md

 * Mead barrels will give you a bottle of mead every 30 days (if you dont enter the cell using that period)

 Water has also been added to innkeepers to sell.
 They should almost always have a stock of water to sell.
 You can also ask them to refill water (10 Gold).

+Alcohol will give you a wamrth bonus - but at the expense of a not nice to look at visual effect.

 <table>
   <tr>